 Remember, you have the right to refuse to take an FST if an officer asks during a DUI stop.

-If you have been arrested for a DUI in Oklahoma, schedule a free consultation with our Norman criminal defense lawyer at the Law Offices of Keith J. Nedwick, P.C. today.
+If you have been arrested for a DUI in Oklahoma, schedule a free meeting with our Norman criminal defense lawyer at the Law Offices of Keith J. Nedwick, P.C. today.